JorchRL/Pokedex-Next/README.md

 (2) I built a functional FSM with "reducer" functions to act as the FSM's transition function.

-(3) I learned a lot about how state management with Next.js (and react in general).
-Without Redux.
+(3) I learned a lot about how state management works in react and with Next.js.
+Without defaulting to Redux.

 ## If I had more time...